 - GitHub – GitHub-Loom integration takes advantage of the Chrome extension by allowing videos in Loom to be incorporated into bug reports.

-- UpWork – embedding Loom videos in UpWork can easily eliminate the need for video chats and allow easier and effective communication.
+- UpWork – Embedding Loom videos in UpWork can easily eliminate the need for video chats and allow easier and more effective communication.

-- Notion – Notion supports embedding of videos from Loom for an enhanced experience on collaborative work.
+- Notion – Notion supports embedding videos from Loom for an enhanced experience on collaborative work.

-Creator – these are the premium-paying members with unlimited number of videos and unlimited video recording playtime.
+Creator – These are the premium-paying members with an unlimited number of videos and unlimited video recording playtime.
 Pricing for paid membership is by the number of creator accounts.

-Pricing structure for Loom is as simple and straightforward as the application.
-There are three pricing schemes: starter, business and enterprise.
+The pricing structure for Loom is as simple and straightforward as the application.
+There are three pricing schemes: starter, business, and enterprise.

-For starter, everything is free.
+For starters, everything is free.
 With this scheme, quick video messages of up to 5 minutes per video can be recorded.
-Up to 50 creator lite accounts can be created under the starter option, with a limit of up to 25 videos per person in the workspace; each video can only be up to 5 minutes long.
+Up to 50 Creator Lite accounts can be created under the starter option, with a limit of up to 25 videos per person in the workspace; each video can only be up to 5 minutes long.

 With the business option, advanced recording and analytics are available.
-Membership fee is $ 8.00 per creator per month, which can be billed monthly or annually.
+The membership fee is $ 8.00 per creator per month, which can be billed monthly or annually.
 There is no limit on the number of creator accounts that can be created; there is no limit on the video recording length as well.
-Just like in the starter scheme, up to 50 creator lite accounts can be created as supplement to the creator accounts.
-Business scheme also offers company branding, engagement insights and links embedded in the video option.
+Just like in the starter scheme, up to 50 creator lite accounts can be created as a supplement to the creator accounts.
+The business scheme also offers company branding, engagement insights, and links embedded in the video option.

 Pros and Cons